 What about later Guilds that have the wide adjustment screws but don’t have the “double hump” covers?
 Those aren’t SD1s, but rather regular old Seymour Duncan JB and ’59 pickups, and aren’t the same physical dimensions as the SD1s and HB1s.

 I’m not a fan of these pickups, as I find then uninspiring and lifeless, especially when compared against any of the other pickups listed on this page.
 Still, many people like them, and they do their job while looking great.
 I must add that since I originally wrote this article, I have purchased a rare Guild Nightbird that has these pickups in it, and it sounds fantastic, but with a caveat.
 This Nightbird has a coil-split switch which removes the second coil from the humbucker, essentially making it a single coil pickup.
 With the Fender HB1 pickups split in my Nightbird, it sounds amazing.
 I can even get close to that Strat position 2/4 sound in the middle position.
 Unfortunately, the pickups get muddy and lifeless again as soon as I put them back into humbucker mode.
 They have since been replaced with 4-wire Guild HB1s.

 From the front, these pickups look just like the original HB1s.
 The teltale sign that they’re not is the space between the pickup adjustment screws.
 Notice how they’re a bit closer together than the adjustment screws on the Guild HB1 pictured above?
 That’s a pretty good clue that these are Fenders.
 In fact, the guys on the Guild forum (myself included) will see these screws and know right away that the guitar is a Fender-era reissue, assuming everything is original.

 I should add that the “mess” of wires appears to just be the inter-coil connections which are usually inside the cover, so this “mess” of wires may offer some additional wiring possibilities such as those found in my Nightbird.
 If you’d like to learn more, check out my article on Guild Pickup Wiring.

-Notice that from the back there is the distinctive wiring patter and three threads on each side for pickup adjustment screws.
+Notice that from the back there is the distinctive wiring pattern and three threads on each side for pickup adjustment screws.
 This is another dead giveaway that these are Fender HB1s since vintage HB1s and even SD1s have only two holes on one side and one on the other.
 Though they still have “Guild” stamped on the back, that and the double bump covers are about all they have in common with vintage HB1s.

 One of the benefits of the Fender HB1 pickups is that they are the same size as regular humbucker pickups, so they will fit in other guitars if for some odd reason you wanted to use them elsewhere.
 The real benefit is that they can easily be replaced.
 I like the looks of the covers though, so I’ve gone so far as to have a set rewound by a respected boutique pickup winder.
 He made me promise not to say who he was because he hates doing rewinding work.
 Sorry.
 He did tell me that he had to use the original bobbins because his “standard” bobbins would not fit in the Fender HB1 covers.
 Given the fact that the outer dimensions are the same, I found that interesting.